Acceleration towards cashless - Safeguarding the vulnerable

 As Britain becomes less dependent on cash, it’s important that we educate the elderly in our society on how to use technology to facilitate payments and other banking activities.

 Likewise, we must teach them about online safety.
 This group is most at risk of online financial scams and fraud.
 Therefore literacy around safe online banking is essential.
 Challenger banks and payment providers must have tools available to educate the less digitally-savvy and to bring them along on this digital revolution.

 The future is cashless

 The way we pay for goods and services is primarily going to be digital in the very near future.
 Countries such as Sweden are far ahead in this digital transformation thanks to support from both the public and private sectors.

-of transactions will be made using cash and the digital payments revolution isn’t slowing down anytime soon.
+By 2026, only 21 % of transactions will be made using cash and the digital payments revolution isn’t slowing down anytime soon.
 The concerns that poorer and elderly members of our society have are real and should be taken seriously by the banking and fintech industry.
 The key is innovation, affordability, education, and ease of use.
 We must ensure that these elements are embedded in the solutions and services we provide.
 The tech community is constantly innovating and I’m hopeful that we’ll develop solutions to some of the issues that could affect the most vulnerable in our society.